Kong Kenan: Dawn of DC

 Kenan becomes a member of the Superman family and helps the group thwart a terrorist attack by the anti-alien extremist Blue Earth group and attends the opening of the Steelworks Tower built by John Henry and Natasha Irons when it is attacked by Metallo.
+During House of Brainiac, Kong Kenan was captured by Brainiac in order to be killed by Brainiac Queen for her to be more powerful.
+He is freed by Conner Kent, and helps Superman hold off Brainiac's forces before being transported back to Earth.